m0-foundation/documentation/audit-reports/README.md

 # Audit reports and fixes

-NOTE!!
-Reports are not yet finalized by most of the auditors.
-Final versions will be updated once we get them.

 Since January 8th we had 7 simultaneous audits with:

 - Independent security advisor - Kirill Fedoseev